stacks-network/stacks-core/docs/signer-flows.md

 Signatures, not pre-commits, are what pin the view: a tenure whose only block was pre-committed (never signed) can still time out, and a pre-committed block never appears as the parent-tenure tip.
+The pin survives rejection, even global
+rejection: a rejection is a revocable opinion, while a signature is a bearer instrument — once public it can still be aggregated toward the 70% threshold if rejecting signers change their minds — so a block we signed binds us no matter what state it later fell to.
 So a 50/50 pre-commit split converges on the node tip immediately, while a genuine 50% _signature_ split heals through the freshness timeout.
 Both dynamics are pinned by integration tests:
 `pre_commit_50_50_split_agrees_on_node_tip` and